Résumé Barbara Flueckiger

 Interests: Travelling, literature, music, natural science, statistics, and art.

-Daughter Silvana Konermann, * 1988, graduate student in Brain and Cognitive Sciences at the Massachusetts Institute of Technology, Cambridge MA.
+Daughter Silvana Konermann, * 1988, postdoc in neuroscience at the Salk Institute in La Jolla, CA; PhD 2015 in Brain and Cognitive Sciences at the Massachusetts Institute of Technology, Cambridge MA.